loopyengineeringco/SDM120-MQTT-Node-ESP32-D1-Mini/README.md

 Schematic:

 ![image](https://user-images.githubusercontent.com/43951291/173227123-2b43ce9a-3d69-4a7e-831c-f8aa1fd51212.png)

-(RX/TX may need to be reversed if no data is being received)
+(RX/TX may need to be reversed if no data is being received or if the SDM120 is flashing)

 ![image](https://user-images.githubusercontent.com/43951291/173225109-7b32139b-7979-4543-9c0c-b2f7f689ac1d.png)